The perfect webinar script

 The One Thing

 As many entrepreneurs will tell you, the key to success is focus.
 Your webinar should have a singular theme and call to action.
 Pick a webinar topic that is relevant to your buyer.
 As soon as you start the webinar, it should be clear what that is.
 The best webinars use this to create a hook, that will be explored in-depth later.
 Think of what prompted your attendees to sign up for this webinar.
 This will largely depend on your target audience.
-Our webinars tend to target demand-gen marketers, so our topics center around things like conversion rates and upsells.
-For affiliate marketers, this may not be very relevant.
+Our webinars tend to target demand-gen and event marketers, so our topics center around things like conversion rates, pipeline generation, branding, virtual events, and performance marketing.
 The most important thing is to make sure that it’s attention-grabbing and relevant.
-One recent webinar we did talked about “Recession-Proof Marketing”.
+One recent webinar we held was about “Recession-Proof Marketing” - with the market being quite unpredictable in recent years, this was a very timely and relevant topic.

 The Stack and Close

 The concept of the stack is best illustrated by the idea of “stacking value”.
 The stack slide is important before moving to the close.
-The reason is, it’s one place where you quantify the value of your product or service.
-Webinar attendees have short attention spans, so you need to remind them of all of the value they are getting before getting to the call to action.
-This is a similar concept used in SEO, where you want to stuff all of the relevant keywords into your article.
-Likewise, you want to stuff all of the relevant points in your webinar into a single slide.
+The reason is, it’s the one place where you quantify the value of your product or service, or the value of the webinar they just attended.
+Webinar attendees have short attention spans and many people only remember the last thing they saw so you need to remind them of all of the value they are getting before closing or moving to any call to action.

 Effectiveness

 While there is no perfect webinar structure, Russell Brunson’s book is a good start.
 It’s very focused on bottom-of-funnel marketing, so some concepts like the stack won’t be appropriate for everyone.
-However, as social media testimonials can attest, it’s very effective when used properly.
-One of my mentors once told me that
+However, as social media testimonials can attest, it’s very effective when used properly and we integrate a lot of the concepts into our own run of show when hosting webinars.
+If you want a more detailed template on webinar planning in general, check out our webinar planning content and template.

 {{post-cta="/components"}}